sagemath/trac_to_gh/Issue 9451.md

 The goal of this ticket is to efficiently implement the sieve of atkin.
 This first version is a step in that direction.

 Paper on the sieve can be found at http://bit.ly/sieveatkin

+The implementation is written to be run in parallel, however I am unaware of any good method of making it parallel within cython (it would be nice to get openmp in there sometime).

 Due to the length of the implementation, I moved `prime_range` from `fast_arith` into a new module.